halfhelix/playbook/operations/tools-systems.md

 *Photoshop*
 We use Adobe Photoshop CC primarily for making photorealistic mockups.
 For example, we can place a screenshot of an interface created in Sketch into a monitor to help clients visualize the final product.
 We also use it for photo editing, but UI design should never ever be done in PS!
 While software like Illustrator is a vector editing tool, Photoshop is a raster editing tool for files like PNG, JPG, and GIF.

+## Development Tools
+Here are the tools for building the web front- and back-end of our projects.

+*BitBucket*
+BitBucket stores all our version of a project code.
+Aside from acting as the central hub for our code, it also acts as a backup incase anything were to happen to a project server or developers computer.
+All public repositories should have an up-to-date README.md file.

+*GitHub*

+## Hosting

+*Heroku*

+*Netify*

+*Flywheel*

 ## Social Networks